elvisnava/DSLab-StackOverflow/lit-review.md

 Lastly, the authors divide the data in 5 time slots and obtain the same conclusions for each, meaning that there probably were no outside influences generating this kind of bias phenomenon, but it remained stable during the lifetime of the website.

-## 2012 - Finding Expert Users in Community Question Answering
+## WWW 2012 - Finding Expert Users in Community Question Answering
 The paper focuses on using topic modeling (LDA and STM) to build user profiles and identify the best experts for answering new questions.

 User interests can be inferred with word-based methods and topic models.
 A standard word-based method is TF-IDF, a measure for the importance of a word in a document based on the frequency of the word in the document and the inverse proportion of all documents containing the word.
 Given a question and a user (her post history), the recommendation score is obtained using the Cosine Similarity of the tf-idf scores over all the words in the question and post history.
 Another word-based method is *Language Model*, which uses a multinomial probability distribution over words to represent a user, avoiding zero probabilities with Dirichlet smoothing.